hexops/gotextdiff/README.md

 ## API compatability

 We will publish a new major version anytime the API changes in a backwards-incompatible way.
-Because the upstream is not being developed with this being a public package in mind, API breakages may occur more often than in other Go packages.
+Because the upstream is not being developed with this being a public package in mind, API breakages may occur more often than in other Go packages (but you can always continue using the old version thanks to Go modules.)

 ## Contributing